cornercorner

 chars 2 or 3 char positions to the right of cursor position

-The same experiment seemed to be working properly on both aforementioned
+The same experiment seemed to be working properly on both aforementioned locales

 using JSE 8.1.